ras-drive/Zion-Password-Manager/README.md

 # CURRENTLY THIS PROJECT IS BEING REDONE

-First things first, you need to setup a postgresql database
+First things first, if you aren't using Dockeryou need to setup a postgresql database

 Any of the links below explain how to setup a postgresql database so pick your distributions (if yours isn't listed I prefer the Arch Docs)